 - 500 g lamb fillet diced into cubes

-- 2 tbsp regular olive oil suitable for cooking
+- 2 tablespoon regular olive oil suitable for cooking

 In a bowl, add the regular olive oil, pomegranate molasses, dried oregano, salt and black pepper and stir well